-To be honest, if you're not in gym-like attire or pajamas at Athenian Room then you're not doing it right.
+To be honest, if you're not in gym-like attire or pajamas at Athenian Room, then you're not doing it right.
 It's one of the best places for a casual meal, which means no buttons allowed on your pants.
 Buttons are the worst.
 The chicken kalamata and gyro are our favorites, but order anything that sounds good.

 The menu here is what makes Beatrix an enticing place when you’re looking sporty.
-Fresh squeezed juices like the carrot, apple, and ginger snap are available breakfast, lunch, and dinner, plus other healthy salads and sensible entrees.
-You can’t serve that kind of healthy food in River North and not expect people to show up straight from Soul Cycle.
+Fresh squeezed juices like the carrot, apple, and ginger snap are available at breakfast, lunch, and dinner, plus other healthy salads and sensible entrees.
+You can’t serve healthy food like this in River North and not expect people to show up straight from the gym.

 We’re considering moving into one of the apartments near Wyler Road so we can become regulars.
 There’s no bad time to be here, and that includes after athletic activity.
-Reward yourself with a short rib sandwich and a milkshake, or keep it lighter with a smoked salmon sandwich instead.
+Yes, they have aggressive sandwiches like short rib or fried clam belly, but there are some lighter options like a smoked salmon sandwich or classic turkey.

 What exactly is En Hakkore?
-It's a small restaurant for fast, pretty cheap, yet interesting Korean fusion food in a small space.
-The menu is pretty slim, but it works, because there is enough variety in three major items to hit a separate craving - bibimbap, sashimi-bap (a salad with sashimi), and paratha tacos, which are all great.
+It's a small restaurant for fast, pretty cheap, yet interesting Korean fusion food.
+The menu is pretty short, but it works, because there's enough variety in three major items to hit a separate craving - bibimbap, sashimi-bap (a salad with sashimi), and paratha tacos, all of which are great.